lvgl/lvgl/docs/libs/freetype.rst

   :Note: This value does not include the memory used by ``FT_Face`` and ``FT_Size`` objects
 - :c:macro:`LV_FREETYPE_CACHE_FT_FACES`: Maximum open number of ``FT_Face`` objects.
 - :c:macro:`LV_FREETYPE_CACHE_FT_SIZES`: Maximum open number of ``FT_Size`` objects.

-When you are sure that all the used font sizes will not be greater than 256, you can enable :c:macro:`LV_FREETYPE_SBIT_CACHE`, which is much more memory efficient for small bitmaps.

 By default, the FreeType extension doesn't use LVGL's file system.
 You can simply pass the path to the font as usual on your operating system